Sahriz/portfolio/public/projects/TNM084/README.md

 # Inifinite World

 ## Overview
-This project is part of the course *TNM084 - Procedural methods for images*.
+This was a solo project which was part of the course *TNM084 - Procedural methods for images*.
 It is an Unity system which generates chunks of terrain while the user moves around in the world using perlin noise.
 It also hosts an L-system which is used for tree creation, altough they are not very efficient for realtime rendering.

 ## Features
 - **Real time world generation**: The system generates the world with minimal lag using a chunk system, only generating new chunks when needed and loading/unloading them when they enter and leave view distance.